-However, the shortcoming of flow-level traffic capture is also obvious-it will decrease the visibility of the network traffic because people only see metadata and aggregated statistical information about the traffic rather than each packet.
-This is especially troublesome for FGTA as many approaches require at least inter-packet information (e.g., packet interval time).
-To make up for this, we can shorten the lifecycle for each flow in traffic capture engines to let them generate flows more frequently, thereby increasing the network visibility.
+However, flow-level traffic capture has a notable drawback-it reduces the visibility of network traffic by providing only metadata and aggregated statistical information rather than details of individual packets.
+This limitation is particularly problematic for FGTA, as many approaches rely on inter-packet information, such as packet interval times.
+To address this issue, the lifecycle of each flow in traffic capture engines can be shortened, allowing flows to be generated more frequently and thereby improving network visibility.

-C. Widely used traffic capture engines
+D. Widely used traffic capture engines

-Here, we introduce widely-used traffic capture engines in academia and industry (Table I shows comparisons of them).
+Here, we introduce widely-used traffic capture engines in academia and industry (Table II shows comparisons of them).

 1) Packet-level traffic capture engines: Back in the early days of Internet, developers had realized the importance of capturing network packets for troubleshooting.
-Thus, Tcp-dump [46], a software-based packet-level traffic capture engine (sniffer), was proposed in 1988.
+Thus, Tcpdump [80], a software-based packet-level traffic capture engine (sniffer), was proposed in 1988.
 It allows users to store and display TCP/IP and other packets being transmitted or received over a network.
-Nowadays, Tcpdump has been ported to several operating systems (e.g., Unix with library, Windows with WinPcap) and is still frequently used in network studies.
+Nowadays, Tcpdump has been ported to several operating systems (e.g., Unix with libpcap library, Windows with WinPcap) and is still frequently used in network studies.
 Similar software-based sniffers were also proposed to meet different needs.
-For example, Snoop [29], a simple packet capture tool that is bundled on Solaris operating system; Wireshark [30], a free packet capture and analysis software that not only supports multiple operating systems (e.g., Linux, Solaris, Windows, FreeBSD, Mac OS, etc.), but also comes with a user-friendly interface; PF\RING [47], a high speed packet capture library that can turn a commodity PC into an efficient and cheap network measurement box suitable for both packet capture and TA.
-As for routers and switches, traffic mirroring [49]-[51] is also well-studied, with many software or hardware-based approaches [31], [52] proposed to support real-time packet capture for enterprise-level networks.
+For example, Snoop [63], a simple packet capture tool that is bundled on Solaris operating system; Wireshark [64], a free packet capture and analysis software that not only supports multiple operating systems (e.g., Linux, Solaris, Windows, FreeBSD, Mac OS, etc.), but also comes with a user-friendly interface; PF_RING [81], a high speed packet capture library that can turn a commodity PC into an efficient and cheap network measurement box suitable for both packet capture and TA.
+As for routers and switches, traffic mirroring [83]-[85] is also well-studied, with many software or hardware-based approaches [65], [86] proposed to support real-time packet capture for enterprise-level networks.

 However, as capturing the entire packet is expensive and sometimes impractical, people began to make a snapshot of each packet rather than storing it entirely.
-The most frequently-used approach is sFlow [45], an industrial method (defined in RFC 3176 [45]) originally developed by InMon Inc., to capture packet-level snapshot from switches and routers.
-Compared with previous packet-level traffic capture engines, sFlow has the following features, making it the ideal input for most FGTA approaches:
+The most frequently-used approach is sFlow [79], an industrial method (defined in RFC 3176 [79]) originally developed by InMon Inc., to capture packet-level snapshot from switches and routers.
+Compared to previous packet-level traffic capture engines, sFlow offers several features that make it an ideal input for most FGTA approaches: